yandex-cloud/docs/en/managed-clickhouse/operations/connect.md

-# Connecting to a database in a cluster ClickHouse
+# Connecting to a database in a cluster {{ CH }}

-Inside Yandex.Cloud, you can connect to a DB cluster only from a VM whose address is in the same Cloud subnet.
+In Yandex.Cloud, you can connect to a DB cluster only from a VM that has an address in the the Yandex.Cloud subnet.

-A ClickHouse cluster can be accessed using the [command-line client](https://clickhouse.yandex/docs/en/interfaces/cli/) (port 9440) or [HTTP interface](https://clickhouse.yandex/docs/en/interfaces/http_interface/) (port 8443).
+A {{ CH }} cluster can be accessed using the [command-line client](https://clickhouse.yandex/docs/ru/interfaces/cli/) (port 9440) or [HTTP interface](https://clickhouse.yandex/docs/ru/interfaces/http_interface/) (port 8443).
 All connections to DB clusters are encrypted.

 ## Getting an SSL certificate {#get-ssl-cert}